What are intestinal worms?

 Intestinal worms (soil-transmitted helminths) are a group of intestinal parasites that thrive in places where the soil is warm and humid, and sanitation is poor.
 The most common parasites are roundworm, whipworm and hookworm.
 People become infected after they come into contact with soil contaminated with the parasites’ eggs.
 Intestinal worms reduce the body’s ability to absorb nutrients and vitamins.
 This exacerbates malnutrition and leads to anaemia, increased susceptibility to other infectious diseases, stunted growth, and impaired intellectual development.
 Symptoms of intestinal worms become more evident as the worm load in a person increases.
 Intestinal worms are a poverty-related disease, linked to broader community development challenges, which severely limits the ability of those infected to live full and productive lives.

-People affected by intestinal worms1.5 billion people are infected worldwide 869 million children are at risk of contracting intestinal worms 75% of children requiring preventive chemotherapy live in South-East Asia and Africa
+People affected by intestinal worms869 million children are at risk of contracting intestinal worms 75% of children at risk live in South-East Asia and Africa

 WHO NTD roadmap targets for STH